zorael/kameloso/README.md

 To connect to Twitch servers you must first build a configuration that includes support for it, which is currently either `twitch` or `dev`. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) already have this built-in.**

-You will also require an [OAuth authorisation token](https://en.wikipedia.org/wiki/OAuth).
+You will also require an [authorisation token](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, it will automatically start the guide to requesting one upon connecting, if none is present.
 Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
 (They last for about 60 days.)

 It will open a browser window, in which you are asked to log onto Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.